 spl1 command overview

-spl1 command to embed all or part of an SPL search into an SPL2 search.
+spl1 command embeds all or part of an SPL search into an SPL2 search.
 There are some limitations using this command.
 See spl1 command usage.

 spl1 command supports two syntaxes.